pgadmin-org/pgadmin4/docs/en_US/table_dialog.rst

 * Provide the expression that a row must satisfy in the *Check* field.
 This field is required.
-* Move the *No Inherit?* switch to the *Yes* position to specify this constraint is automatically inherited by a table's children.
-The default is *No*.
+* Move the *No Inherit?* switch to the *Yes* position to specify that this constraint is not automatically inherited by a table's children.
+The default is *No*, meaning that the constraint will be inherited by any children.
 * Move the *Don't validate?* switch to the *No* position to skip validation of existing data; the constraint may not hold for all rows in the table.
 The default is *Yes*.